What is Smishing? Examples, Prevention Tips & How to Stop Attacks

 How to Identify Smishing Attacks?

-Identifying smishing attacks is important for staying safe.
+Identifying smishing scams is important for staying safe.
 Watch out for these common warning signs:

 - Unknown Senders: Messages from unfamiliar or suspicious phone numbers.